-As told by the Locked-Up/Banged-Up Abroad episode "Raving Arizona," Shaun Attwood used a tiny pencil sharpened on a cell door, to write the first prison blog, Jon’s Jail Journal.
-His writing, smuggled out of the jail with the highest rate of death in America, run by Sheriff Joe Arpaio, turned the international media spotlight on the conditions.
+As told on National Geographic Channel's Locked-Up/Banged-Up Abroad episode "Raving Arizona," I used a tiny pencil sharpened on a cell door to write the first prison blog, Jon’s Jail Journal.

-But he also led a double life.
-An early fan of the Manchester rave scene, Shaun headed an organisation that threw raves and distributed Ecstasy in competition with the Mafia mass murderer Sammy the Bull Gravano, who put a hit out on me.
-On May 16th 2002, a SWAT team knocked his door down.
+But I also led a double life.
+An early fan of the UK rave scene, I headed an organisation that threw raves and distributed Ecstasy in competition with the Mafia mass murderer Sammy the Bull Gravano, who put a hit out on me.
+On May 16th 2002, a SWAT team knocked my door down.

-Facing a life sentence, Shaun entered a lengthy legal battle.
-After two years of being held unsentenced, Shaun was convicted of money laundering and drug offences.
-He was sentenced to 9½ years, and served almost 6.
+Facing a 200-year maximum sentence, I entered a lengthy legal battle.
+After two years of being held unsentenced, I was convicted of drug offences.
+I was sentenced to 9½ years, and served almost 6.

-Shaun had only read finance books prior to his arrest.
-While incarcerated, he submerged himself in literature – reading over 1000 books, including many classics.
-By studying original texts in psychology and philosophy, he sought to better understand myself and my past behaviour.
+I had only read finance books prior to my arrest.
+While incarcerated, I submerged myself in literature – reading over 1000 books, including many classics.
+By studying original texts in psychology and philosophy, I sought to better understand myself and my past behaviour.
 I credit books for being the lifeblood of my rehabilitation.

-Shaun was released in December 2007, and continues to campaign against Sheriff Joe Arpaio.
-He keeps Jon’s Jail Journal going by posting stories mailed to him by his prison friends.
+Released in December 2007, I continue to campaign against Sheriff Joe Arpaio.
+I keep Jon’s Jail Journal going by posting stories mailed to me by my prison friends.

-In July 2008, he won a Koestler award for a short story, which he read to an audience at the Royal Festival Hall.
+In July 2008, I won a Koestler award for a short story, which I read to an audience at the Royal Festival Hall.

-Banned from America for life, I presently live near London, and talks to student audiences across the UK and Europe about his jail experience and the consequences he faced from getting involved in drugs and crime.
+Banned from America for life, I presently live near London, and talk to student audiences across the UK and Europe about my jail experience and the consequences I faced by getting involved in drugs and crime.
 I have appeared on TV worldwide, speaking about issues affecting prisoners' rights.

 Video of Aryan Brother, Pete Van Winkle, murdering Robert Cotton - an unsentenced small-time criminal who refused to beat someone up for the prison gang - in Sheriff Joe Arpaio's jail: